core-wg/yang-cbor/draft-turner-cool-problem-latest.md

 # Roadmap

-Within the CORE group, there is currently two thread of development of a management interface for constrained devices and networks, one based on unmanaged identifiers (YANG hash) and one based on managed identifiers (SID).
+Within the CORE group, there are currently two thread of development of a management interface for constrained devices and networks, one based on unmanaged identifiers (YANG hash) and one based on managed identifiers (SID).
 Some aspects of these solutions are shared (Problem statement and Data representation) and some are distinct (Identifiers and Function set).

 The following drafts are currently available: